-This mine plan is a smaller high grade scenario that still allows for expansion into a larger production scenario similar to those described in Almaden's Historical PEA studies.
+This mine plan is a smaller higher grade scenario than those described in Almaden's Historical PEA studies.
 In addition, the Amended PEA incorporates the optioned Rock Creek mill as well as results from various engineering studies related to the project which had been conducted since the Historical PEAs were completed.
 The Amended PEA incorporates:

-- The same resource model as the Historical PEAs; - The Rock Creek Mill, which was optioned by the Company in October, 2015, with average throughput of 7,500 tonnes per day; - · A smaller, near surface and payback focussed pit; - A mine production schedule which targets higher grades earlier; - Optimised waste placement and tailings management facilities; - A 2% NSR held by Almadex Minerals Limited.
+- The same resource model as the Historical PEAs; - The Rock Creek Mill, which was optioned by the Company in October, 2015, with average throughput of 7,500 tonnes per day; - A smaller, near surface and payback focussed pit; - A mine production schedule which targets higher grades earlier; - Optimised waste placement and tailings management facilities; - A 2% NSR held by Almadex Minerals Limited.